kryst3q/rest-api-contenttype-creator/README.md

         template: null
 ```

-In `content_type` section we add our `contact_forms` contenttype, enabled sending emails on it's creation and selecting that email content should be ceated from contenttype's `message` field.
+In `content_type` section we add our `contact_forms` contenttype, enabled sending emails on it's creation and selecting that email content should be created from contenttype's `message` field.
 We also enabled sending email after attaching file to content.
 That's it.
 Now it's time to create new contact form:

 ```shell script